ohata-toast/RDS/en/console-guide.md

 Various performance indicators can be checked in charts.

-* ❶ * Search by instance name or IP address.
+* ❶ Search by the instance name or IP address.
 * ❷ Servers that meet the criteria are displayed.
-The color of the icon in the upper right corner changes depending on the server status.
+The color of the icon on the right changes depending on the server status.
     * Green: Normal
     * Red: Error
-    * Gray: Server deleted
+    * Gray: Deleted server
 * ❸ Select the layout.
 * ❹ Modify or delete the layout.
-* ❺ Popup that **generates the layout** is displayed.
+* ❺ The **Create Layout** window is displayed.
-* ❻ Add chart in layout.
+* ❻ Add a chart to the layout.
-* ❼ Chart is updated after setting the search period to the current time.
+* ❼ The chart is updated after setting the search period to the current time.
 * ❽ The search period can be modified.
 * ❾ The chart is displayed.